Your questions answered

 Torque is frequently referred to in new-car marketing and advertising materials, as well as online car reviews and motoring magazines.
 It's often mentioned in the same sentence as horsepower, but it's not always clear exactly what a certain torque figure means.
 This article aims to clear up any confusion.

-Torque output has become more important in recent years, as a combination of safety requirements and the proliferation of luxury and high-tech features have made today's cars much heavier than their predecessors.
+Torque output has become more important in recent years, as a combination of safety requirements and the rapid-growth in luxury and high-tech features have made today's cars much heavier than their predecessors.
 That means they require more rotational force – or torque – to get moving.

 Engines can be tuned to produce more torque at either low revs or high revs.
 Those that produce the most torque at low revs (diesel engines especially) tend to feel the most responsive and eager in everyday driving.
 Electric motors produce maximum torque from the off, and so electric cars take off very quickly when you hit the accelerator.